ch0ripain/react-custom-hooks/README.md

 <h1 align="center">🧙‍♂️ Custom Hooks 🧙‍♂️</h1>

-A custom hook is simply a normal javascript function whose purpose is to wrap all the state logic which is closely-related and repetitive to use it wherever you want avoiding that boilerplate code and encouraging reusability.
+A custom hook is simply a normal javascript <code>function</code> whose purpose is to wrap all the <code>state logic</code> which is closely-related and repetitive to use it wherever you want avoiding that boilerplate code and encouraging reusability.

-In this project, i used a custom hook to group up a fetch feature that manages 3 related states and some logic.
+In this project, i used a <code>custom hook</code> to group up a fetch feature that manages 3 related <code>states</code> and logic.

 ```javascript
   //states